EarthEngineering/EarthEngineering.github.io/_posts/2020-04-30-why-facetop.md

   <img src="/assets/magnetic_data_storage.jpg" alt="magnetic_data_storage">
 </div>

-As the cost and physical size of computing plummet and the capability skyrockets there are continuous opportunities to introduce computation into many different physical objects.
-This is known as the Internet of Things.
-Every single second 150 "smart" devices connect to the Internet of Things.
+Decrease in the size of Computers

 <div class="centered chart">
   <img src="/assets/decrease_in_size_of_computers.jpg" alt="decrease_in_size_of_computers">
 </div>

-We've witnessed it many times&mdash;electro mechanical calculators, relay based computers which cracked the german enigma code, vacuum tubes which predicted the election of eisnehower, discreet transistors used in the first space flights and then Moore's Law where we shrink transistors on an integrated circuit.
+As the cost and physical size of computing plummet and the capability skyrockets there are continuous opportunities to introduce computation into many different physical objects.
+This is known as the Internet of Things.
+Every single second 150 "smart" devices connect to the Internet of Things.

 The pace of change is itself accelerating.
 It took us 3 to double the price performance of computing in 1900, 2 years in the middle of the century and we're now doubling it every one year.